tscmdabdurrakib/Solvezyo/replit.md

 ## Development Notes

+### Replit Environment Setup (October 17, 2025)
+The project has been successfully configured for the Replit environment:
+- **Port Configuration**: Dev server runs on port 5000 (required for Replit)
+- **Host Settings**: Configured to use 0.0.0.0 for public access
+- **HMR Configuration**: WebSocket configured for Replit's proxy environment
+- **Build System**: Vite 7.x with optimized chunking for large tool collection
+- **Dependencies**: Installed with --legacy-peer-deps due to peer dependency conflicts

+### Workflow Configuration
+- **Development**: `npm run dev` - Starts Vite dev server on port 5000
+- **Production Build**: `npm run build` - Creates optimized production bundle
+- **Preview**: `npm run preview` - Serves production build locally
+- **Deployment**: Configured for Replit's autoscale deployment

 ### Firebase Configuration
-To connect the application to Firebase, you must create a `.env` file in the `client` directory.
+To connect the application to Firebase, you must create a `.env` file in the root directory.
 This file should contain the following environment variables with your Firebase project credentials:

 ```
 VITE_FIREBASE_API_KEY="YOUR_API_KEY"